Thursday, April 29, 2021

 Take Joy

 This gift has become especially precious to me in these wild Covid days.
-The world is slippery under our feet as we try our best to skate across the thin ice, and the resulting anxiety runs rampant.
+The world is unpredictably slippery and slick under our feet as we try our best to skate across the thin ice, and the resulting anxiety runs rampant.

 Here, there, and everywhere, I see people struggling with